Guy Oseary

 Guy Harley Oseary (גיא עוזרי; born October 3, 1972) is an Israeli-American talent manager and writer.
-His clients include Madonna and the Red Hot Chili Peppers.
+His clients include Madonna, Amy Schumer and the Red Hot Chili Peppers, whom he has managed since 2021.

 Biography

 Guy Oseary was born on October 3, 1972, in Jerusalem, to a Jewish family.
 He was raised in California and attended Beverly Hills High School.
-Together since 2006, he married Brazilian model Michelle Alves on October 24, 2017.
-They have four children together.
+Together since 2006, he married Brazilian model Michelle Alves on October 24, 2017 at Christ the Redeemer in Rio de Janeiro, Brazil.
+They have four children.

 Career

 Oseary began as an independent A&R rep in 1989 at the age of 17, he soon became one of the first employees of Madonna's Maverick record label in 1992.

 At the age of 19, Oseary joined Maverick Records as an A&R executive, and then rose through the ranks to chairman, developing a roster of artists that included The Prodigy, Alanis Morissette, Deftones, The Wreckers, Paul Oakenfold, Michelle Branch, Summercamp, and soundtracks on such film series as Austin Powers, The Matrix, and Kill Bill.
-Oseary guided Maverick to sell over 100 million albums worldwide and secured its spot as one of the industry's leading boutique labels.
+Oseary guided Maverick to sell over 100 million albums worldwide and secured its spot as one of the music industry's leading boutique labels.

 As part of Maverick Films, Oseary executive produced Rob Zombie's first two ventures into feature filmmaking: House of 1000 Corpses and The Devil's Rejects; and four films of The Twilight Saga: Twilight, New Moon, Eclipse, Breaking Dawn – Part 1.
 He also served as executive producer on NBC's Last Call with Carson Daly and New Year's Eve with Carson Daly.

 In May 2004, Oseary partnered with Jason Weinberg and Stephanie Simon to become a principal in Untitled Entertainment, a management company with offices in Beverly Hills and New York City.
-In 2005, Oseary became the manager for his longtime business partner Madonna and guided her through the Confessions Tour (2006), Sticky & Sweet Tour (2008–09), and The MDNA Tour (2012), which are among the highest-grossing concert tours of all time.
+In 2005, Oseary became the manager for his longtime business partner Madonna.
+Her Confessions Tour (2006), Sticky & Sweet Tour (2008–09), and The MDNA Tour (2012), were among the highest-grossing concert tours of all time.
 He won Top Manager at the Billboard Touring Awards in 2006 and 2009.
 In 2007, Oseary negotiated a 360 deal partnering Madonna with Live Nation worth $120 million.
 On November 12, 2013, it was announced that Oseary would be replacing Paul McGuinness as manager of U2 in a $30 million deal which would see Live Nation buy both Maverick and U2's management company Principle Management.
 McGuinness was quoted as saying "I have long regarded Guy Oseary as the best manager of his generation, and there is no one else I would have considered to take over the day-to-day running of our business."
-Oseary is also the manager for comedian Amy Schumer and the rock band Red Hot Chili Peppers.
+He managed U2 until 2022.
+He began managing the Red Hot Chili Peppers in 2021.

 In March 2020, Oseary stepped down from his role at Maverick.
-In October 2020, Oseary co-founded Pearpop with Cole Mason.
+In October 2020, he co-founded Pearpop with Cole Mason.

 In October 2021, Oseary signed Yuga Labs, the creators of the Bored Ape Yacht Club NFT project for representation.